black-project/CommonBundle/Resources/doc/use.md

 The TagType use the TextToTagTransformer who implode/explode comma-separated string.

-If you want a into the wild application, use the [XOXCO jQuery Tags Input](http://xoxco.com/projects/code/tagsinput/) with this type.
+If you want an into the wild application, use the [XOXCO jQuery Tags Input](http://xoxco.com/projects/code/tagsinput/) with this type.

 ```php